The 2020 Lincoln Aviator hybrid has more power than promised

 2020 Lincoln Aviator

-There hasn't been any changes made to the powertrain, which consists of a 3.0-liter twin-turbocharged V-6 and an electric motor integrated with the transmission.
+There haven't been any changes made to the powertrain, which consists of a 3.0-liter twin-turbocharged V-6 and an electric motor integrated with the transmission.
 The new numbers are simply the result of certification, whereas previously all we had were estimates.
 The process has also seen the base Aviator's standalone 3.0-liter twin-turbo V-6 rated at 400 hp and 415 lb-ft, up from the previously announced 400 hp and 400 lb-ft.

 The 2020 Aviator is priced from $52,195 for the base model and from $69,895 for the Grand Touring plug-in hybrid.
 Either model brings a load of standard items.
 We're talking a 10-speed automatic transmission, 19-inch wheels, fuel-saving active grille shutters, a power tailgate, a rear-view camera, 10-way heated front seats, a 10-inch infotainment screen, WiFi, and a suite of electronic driver aids.